thermotools/thermopack/prototype/README.md

    * `Variant2` : Concrete class inheriting from `VariantEoS`
      * Implements `internal_comp`, but differently than `Variant1`
      * Implements `Fres`, which calls `internal_comp` and `variant_common_comp`
+* A (very simple/minimal) compdatadb, with utils, such that EoS objects can be initialized from identifier strings
+  * A python script in `fluids` is used to manipulate the database, but currently does not generate the fortran-side database
+  * `Variant1` and `Variant2` have been tested to initialize correctly for different species and parameter references
+  * Wrapping of these constructors has not been attempted yet.

 The wrapping procedure (e.g. running `build.sh`)
  * Generates `ISO_C_BINDINGS` wrappers for the fortran methods